Ramadan and Kids: the Do's and Don'ts of Introducing Fasting to Children

 Here’s a tip.
-Ramadan falls during the June holidays this year.
 If you are getting your children to fast, you can try making them design their own progress chart or calendar.
 They can customise it to their preferences.
 This will keep them busy and help them to stop counting the hours left to break their fast!

 Mummies, don’t forget they are kids after all.
 If you are worried that rewards and extrinsic motivation may shift the focus from the reasons behind fasting, remind yourself that they are really young.
 Children love to see their efforts appreciated and celebrated.

 If you are struggling with getting your children to fastfor the entire day, remember that time flies when they are occupied.
 You can find ways to make fasting enjoyable for the little ones.